hemanthk24/Student-Result-s-Data-Analysis/README.md

 # Student-Result-s-Data-Analysis
-Here's a structured description you can use for your GitHub repository that summarizes the analysis of the school students' data and highlights useful insights for management:

----

-# School Students Data Analysis

 ## Overview
 This repository contains an analysis of a dataset consisting of various demographic and academic performance attributes of school students.
 The goal of this analysis is to provide insights that can help school management improve student outcomes.